New Study

 • Informed consent forms were not submitted/Informed consent forms include track changes or comments/Informed consent forms are not Word versions (PDF versions not accepted)

-• All relevant risks to participation have not been listed in the IRB Study Application or informed consent form
+• All relevant risks to participation have not been listed in the IRB Application or informed consent form

 • Missing important documents (e.g., Investigators Brochure, recruitment materials, non-standard instruments, etc.)